microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

 1. From the **Team Explorer** view, choose the radio button next to **Connect to a Team Foundation Server or Team Services account** then type in the name of the VSTS account (`https://{your-account-name}.visualstudio.com`) and press the **Next** button

     The "Follow the instructions to complete sign-in" window will pop up.
 Click on the hyperlink to be redirected to the Device Login page in a browser on the VM (Note that link may have a black background for security purposes).

 1. Log in to authenticate yourself.

 1. Return back to Eclipse, press the OK button in the device login window.
 The VSTS account should now show up in the list of servers to connect to.
 Press the **Close** button to close the current window.

 ## Exercise 3: Clone MyShuttle from VSTS with Eclipse

-Next, we will clone the VSTS Git repository to a local Git repository and import the code to a project in Eclipse
+Next, we will clone the VSTS Git repository to a local Git repository and import the code to a project in Eclipse.

 1. In the **Team Explorer** panel, choose **Git Repositories**.
 This will list all the Git repositories in the project.

 1. Right-click the **MyShuttle** repo in the team project and select **Import Repository**